Georgian 18ct Gold & Black Opal Ring

 18ct gold

-Natural black opal (approx. 7 x 3mm)
+Natural black opal approximately 7 × 3 mm

-Ring size P (UK) / approx. US 7¾
+Ring size P (UK) / approximately US 7¾

-Weight: 3.3 grams
+Weight 3.3 grams

-Original engraved memorial inscription
+Original engraved memorial inscription dated 1862